Mandeepsinghmar/nft-market/README.md

 npm run dev
 ```

+5. Make a new file `.secret`, in which you have to add your metamask secret

 ### Configuration

 To deploy to Polygon test or main networks, update the configurations located in __hardhat.config.js__ to use a private key and, optionally, deploy to a private RPC like Infura.